dsolstad/dbyll/_posts/2019-03-09-Vulnerable-machines.md

 All the machines have names from a particular TV show and the machines somewhat share the personalities with the characters in that show.

-The machines can be found here http://isz.no/vm or here https://www.vulnhub.com/series/sp,189/
+The machines can be found here <a href="http://isz.no/vm">http://isz.no/vm</a> or here <a href="https://www.vulnhub.com/series/sp,189/">https://www.vulnhub.com/series/sp,189/</a>

 Lastly, I want to give the awesome people at VulnHub a shout-out for hosting the machines!